Congress of the Republic of Peru: Role

+Bicameral functions

+Following the 2026 Peruvian general election, Congress will return to a bicameral legislative system was also established by Congress, which includes 130 seats for deputies and 60 seats for senators.
+Deputies serve as the lower house tasked with presenting legislative bills and providing oversight of the Cabinet of Peru, having a more responsibility over political objectives.
+Senators represent the upper house and hold more institutional control; they review bills presented by deputies and are responsible for electing the directors of the Central Reserve Bank of Peru, the members of the Constitutional Court of Peru, the Comptroller General, Ombudsman of Peru and other institutional leaders.
+Upper house senators also hold the power to approve certain functions of the executive, such as foreign travel, and the ability to remove the president.

 Current composition and election results

 After widespread protests the previous year, the 2021 election saw a surge in support for the new left-wing Free Peru, which also won the presidential election with Pedro Castillo on the same day.
 However, a coalition of right-wing parties holds the majority of Congress and have been strongly opposed to President Castillo.
-One bloc of far-right parties comprises about one-third of seats in Congress, with the bloc including the Fujimorist Popular Force, Popular Renewal of Rafael López Aliaga and Go on Country.
+One bloc of right-wing parties comprises about one-third of seats in Congress, with the bloc including the Fujimorist Popular Force, Popular Renewal of Rafael López Aliaga and Go on Country.
 Popular Force, which had dominated the legislature during the reign of Keiko Fujimori, regained 9 seats since their poor performance in the 2020 election, making them the second largest party.
 Popular Renewal party would also gain 13 seats while Go on Country won 7 seats.

 The previously dominant center-right parties Popular Action and Alliance for Progress both lost some seats.
 The new or previously minor parties that had gained ground in the 2020 election, Purple Party, We Are Peru and Podemos Perú also all lost seats, while the Ethnocacerist Union for Peru, leftist Broad Front and Agrarian Agricultural People's Front all failed to win any seats.
 Contigo, the successor to former president Pedro Pablo Kuczynski's Peruvians for Change party, also failed to win a seat and continued its downwards trend of the previous election, receiving only around 0.05% of the vote.